 Death row inmate Frank Atwood who was executed in Arizona by lethal injection on June 8th, 2022 had become a Greek Orthodox monk prior to his execution.

 The 66-year-old convict, who was sentenced in 1987 for the kidnapping and murder of 8-year-old Vicki Lynne Hoskinson in 1984, had converted to Greek Orthodox Christianity two decades ago.

 Eight-year-old Vicki Lynne Hoskinson went missing after leaving her home in Tucson to place a birthday card in a nearby mailbox in September 1984, and her body was found in the desert in April 1985.

 Frank Atwood was traced down as her abductor through witness testimony and physical evidence, which the convict alleged in a later appeal was planted on his car.

-While no physical evidence in Atwood’s car—seen outside her school on the day of her disappearance—could be linked to Vicki’s person, accident reconstruction experts matched pink paint on a bumper of Atwood’s vehicle to the color of the paint on Vicki’s bike, as well as other evidence of the collision on the bike.
+While no physical evidence in Atwood’s car—seen outside her school on the day of her disappearance—could be linked to Vicki’s person, accident reconstruction experts matched the pink paint on the bumper of Atwood’s vehicle to the color of the paint on Vicki’s bike, as well as other evidence of the collision on the bike.